 I started from the beach area and walked along the shore of the big lake, Lake Bemidji.
 There is a wildlife viewing station that was an excellent place to rest.
 That trail wound around to the other end of the park where it crossed the road and joined the Bog Walk.
 I decided to check in with the place of lost keys.

-There were not many people here on this day.
+There were not many people here on that day in May 2021.
 A few on the popular Bog Walk but no one on the other trails.
 The people I did see were sociable and greeted me in passing.
 I like that about hiking in Minnesota.
 People say things to strangers like, “Hello” and “Nice day, isn’t it?”

 What stories do you have about losing things or finding things on the trail?
 It could be interesting to get metaphorical about losing and finding the keys.
 Sometimes the things we lose or find are not things at all.

 I’m glad I visited the bog walk early in my walk so I did not rush there.
-There were lots of people in that area so I wore my mask.
-The boardwalk is too narrow to social distance when encountering other hikers.
+In August 2020 I wore my mask, but in May 2021 it did not seem necessary.
+The boardwalk is too narrow to social distance when encountering other hikers, but it was not very busy in May.
 Looking for interesting plants is what I like to do there.
-It was too late in the summer for Lady Slippers.
-I saw a few blueberries and a pitcher plant.
+In August it was too late in the summer for Lady Slippers.
+In 2021, May was too early.
+I saw plenty of other flowers.
 In the past I read the Ojibwe names of the plants on the informational signs.
-I did not notice them this time.
-Are they still there?
+I did not see them on the new signage in May 2021 but one had returned when I was there in August 2021.
+I hope to learn more Ojibwe plant names in the future.
 I appreciate how much work goes into maintaining this section of the park.
-I’m glad it is getting use.

 What stories do you have of Lake Bemidji State Park?